-The practice carried out conscious sedation for patients who would benefit.
+The practice offered conscious sedation for patients who would benefit as a private treatment option.
 This included people who were very nervous of dental treatment and those who needed complex or lengthy treatment.
 The practice had systems to help them do this safely.
-These were in accordance with guidelines published by the Royal College of Surgeons and Royal College of Anaesthetists in 2015.
+These were in accordance with guidelines.